ttjpleizier/relmuss-specification/docs/basic.md

-# Introduction
-The specification *relMUSS* aims to annotate religious music, silence and speech in church liturgy and preaching for machine learning purposes.

 # The relMUSS specification
 The annotation for religious language in Christian worship and preaching is based upon three different types of segments: